vuestorefront/vue-storefront/src/modules/icmaa-meta/README.md

    ```

 ## `head-*.ts` files

+** THIS FEATURE IS NOT READY AND NEEDED YET ** – due to the support of multi-language meta-tag configs using the default config object.
+We are now able to split up the store-view configs by file, so it is simply possible to add this informations there instead of using a complex dynamic `import()` routine.

+In `theme/resource/meta/` you need to add files like `head-uk.ts` to add a store-view specific meta file where you can extend the default meta infos of `theme/resource/meta/head.ts`.
+This data will be loaded on serverPrefetch into the root state and loaded in your layout.

 Each file in `theme/resource/meta/` should return a JSON object following the `MetaInfo` interface of `vue-meta`.
 To extend a parent or default value you just need to overwrite it by it's key.